cryptoverse-cyber/observer-patch-holography/book/chapter-03-screen.md

 **The intuitive picture**: Information scales with volume.
 Space is the fundamental container.

-**The hint**: Black hole entropy scales with area.
-The Bekenstein bound limits information by surface area.
+**The hint**: Black hole entropy scales with area, and gravitational entropy bounds point toward boundary-limited information.

 **The lesson**: The fundamental degrees of freedom are 2D, not 3D.
 The boundary is primary; the bulk is emergent.